 Sport fishing for sharks is allowed under the statewide Sport Shark Fishery Management Plan adopted by the BOF in 1998.
 The plan recognizes the lack of stock assessment information, the potential for rapid growth of the fishery, and the potential for over harvest, and sets a statewide daily bag limit of one shark and a season limit of two sharks of any species except spiny dogfish which have a daily bag limit of five.
-Sport demand for sharks continued to be low in 2017.
+Sport demand for sharks continued to be low in 2018.

-No applications for commissioner's permits were received in 2017, and no permits have been issued in Central Region since 2006.
-During 2017 in the Cook Inlet Area, there was zero harvest of spiny dogfish and very low harvest in PWS (0.05 mt).

-Estimates of the 2017 sport harvest of sharks are not yet available, but harvest in 2016 was estimated at 24 sharks of all species in Southeast Alaska and 235 sharks in Southcentral Alaska.
-The precision of these estimates was relatively low; the Southeast estimate had a CV of 53% and the Southcentral estimate had a CV of 33%.
+No applications for commissioner's permits were received in 2018, and no permits have been issued in Central Region since 2006.
+During 2018, harvest of spiny dogfish was low in both Cook Inlet Area (.005 mt) and PWS (0.242 mt).
+Estimates of the 2018 sport harvest of sharks are not yet available, but harvest in 2017 was estimated at 50 sharks of all species in Southeast Alaska and 105 sharks in Southcentral Alaska.
+The precision of these estimates was relatively low; the Southeast estimate had a CV of 44% and the Southcentral estimate had a CV of 30%.
 The statewide charter logbook program also required reporting of the number of salmon sharks kept in the charter fishery.
 Charter anglers are believed to account for most of the sport salmon shark harvest.
-Logbooks indicated a charter harvest of two salmon sharks in Southeast Alaska and eight salmon sharks in Southcentral Alaska in 2016.

-- C. Skates - 1.
-Research
+C. Skates

 A population abundance index from the PWS bottom trawl survey is generated for three skate species each year of that survey.
 The survey occurs in Eastern PWS and the time series begins in 1999 for big and longnose skates and 2001 for Bering skate.
 Aleutian skates are also captured in the survey, but their occurrence is too low to estimate abundance.
 Bering skate catch per unit effort (CPUE) in 2017 continued an increasing trend since 2007.
 Big skate CPUE in 2017 was similar to the previous two surveys being at time-series highs.
-Longnose skate CPUE fell to a survey low in 2017 (Contact Dr. Kenneth J. Goldman and Mike Byerly).
+Longnose skate CPUE fell to a survey low in 2017 (Contact Wyatt Rhea-Fournier).